mvolkmann/blog/src/swift/Xcode.md

 In the past there was a "Rename..." option in this menu.
 It was moved to Editor ...
 Refactor ...
 Rename.

+### Multiple Editor Panes

+To open a file in a new split pane, hold down the option key and click the file in the Navigator.

-To open additional code panes, click the button the upper-right that is a rectangle containing a vertical line and a "+".
+Alternatively, click the button the upper-right that is a rectangle containing a vertical line and a "+" to open a split pane containing the same file in the the currently editor pane.

+To open a new split below the current one instead of to the right, open down the option key before clicking the button.

 The dropdown menu to the left of this button enables toggling the display of the Canvas area and much more.